kalbyimanie/devops/docker/jenkins/README.md

 ### [ localhost ] How to decrypt jenkins.env using gnupg

-1. import `.public.key` and `.private.key` files by running the following command :
+1. go to `docker/jenkins` directory, then run the following command `make setup-decryptor`

-`gpg --pinentry-mode=loopback --batch --import .*.key`
+The above command will generate th following files under `docker/gnupg/data` directory :

-2. to decrypt `jenkins.env.enc`, you can run the following command :
+- **jekins.env.dec**

-`decrypt_gpg_files.sh jenkins.env jenkins.env.enc generate-key-config.txt`
+### [ localhost ] Enable ngrok to test github webook on jenkins